 Minimum Grade Requirements

-All graduate students are required to maintain a minimum grade-point average of 3.0 (B) in all upper division and graduate course work.
-Check with your program manager for the requirements in your department, as some departments may have different requirements..
+All graduate students are required to maintain a minimum grade-point average of 3.0 (B) in all upper-division and graduate coursework.
+Check with your program manager for the requirements in your department, as some departments may have different requirements.

 A passing grade for a Breadth Course Requirement is a B-.
 MPH students must take Breadth Course Requirements (PH 142, PH 200J, PH 200K, PH 200L, and PH 250A) and a course in Public Health Leadership for a letter grade.
-This also applies for the alternative courses which are listed later in this document.
+This also applies to the alternative courses which are listed later in this document.
 Students attaining less than a B- will be required to retake the course in order to be eligible for graduation.

 Good Academic Standing